-The Board currently consists of nine directors, eight of whom will be standing for re-election at the Meeting.
+The Board currently consists of eight directors, all of whom will be standing for election at the Meeting.
 This is within the minimum and maximum range set out in our articles.
-As of March 21, 2022, the majority of the directors are independent within the meaning of NI 58-101, being Ms. Cillis, Mr. Krotowski, Ms. Macfarlane, Mr. Nocente, Ms. Phyfer, Mr. Waites and Mr. Williamson.
-Ms. Bird, who will not be standing for re-election at the Meeting, was also determined to be an independent director.
+As of March 20, 2023, the majority of the director nominees are independent within the meaning of NI 58-101, being Ms. Cillis, Mr. Krotowski, Ms. Macfarlane, Mr. Nanji, Mr. Nocente, Mr. Wijnbergen and Mr. Williamson.